 Dear Family and Friends,

 Monday, July 2, we awoke about 10 AM after a late night and because the dark blinds in the basement were amazing in their ability to completely block the sun.
 After making ourselves presentable for the day, we found Markus upstairs with his wonderful parents, Inge and Karl.
 The table was set for us, full of breakfast goodies: German bagels, meats, cheeses, and jams (one even homemade from the raspberries in Inge’s gorgeous backyard garden)!
 We began to get to know this lovely couple, who have been married for almost 37 years and reminded Martha very much of her parents, over the morning’s freshly ground and brewed coffee.
+Karl and Markus had been discussing the options for sight-seeing around town; so we quickly cleaned up the breakfast dishes and set out for the day’s destination—Xanten.
+About 45 minutes away by car, Xanten is in different stages of rehabilitating and recreating an ancient Roman village that used to cover the landscape of that area.
+Temple remains (where Dani became a burnt offering; see photo to left below; that's her 'it's a walnut' face to the right below), towers from the

 We were again so blessed to have Markus with us as he patiently translated all of the signs from German to English for us.
 All three of us were particularly taken with: the roadways of that era, and how the basic development of layers is so similar to today’s same means of building roads; the advanced technology of this civilization from 2,000 years ago, such as that they knew to build aqueducts below ground to prevent the water from freezing, one in for clean water, one out for waste water; and both the means of measuring distance that were used to post signs along the extensive Roman roadway system throughout their European Empire and the patience it must have taken to mark the distances between towns.
 A highly impressionable adventure, and we very much appreciated Karl’s recommendation that we visit Xanten!